9ae/bellave/Sun and Moon/script.md

 ---

+# Edit Notes

+- [ ] Move intermission scene to earlier
+- [ ] Turn the first half into film style w/ flashbacks
+- [ ] Change the point when Elanor realizes Ken's having an affair, where she shares a feeling that Diane have.
+Their voice overs from talking to Kai.
+They both have arrived at the same feel, and say it at the same time (camera points to just Kai's expression)

 We think it's Elanor the whole time, but turns out they both conspired together.
 Diane brought Ken to the street where Elanor drove the car.